Kitler174/mystt/README.md

 ## Additional Information

-For more details or questions, see `information.txt` or contact the author via Discord: `. _.kitler._.`
+For more details or questions, contact the author via Discord: `. _.kitler._.`